Atreido/QA/readme.md

 - 200~OK is not always okay; Do not rely only on server status while testing, getting 200 status for an unauthorized API call is risking your software security.

-## Contributing

-See the [contributing.md](https://github.com/fityanos/awesome-quality-assurance-road-map/blob/master/contributing.md) for details on how to contribute.